01-edu/public/subjects/devops/cloud-kube/README.md

 microservices-based application with a Cloud Provider platform.
 Your mission is
 to:

+You are a Cloud engineer working with a scalable company and your manager want you to create an infrastructure based on Kubernetes in a cloud provider of you choice, so your team can benefit from the features and scalability of Kubernetes.

 Set up and configure a Cloud Provider environment for deploying microservices.
 Deploy the provided microservices' application to the defined environment.
 Implement monitoring, logging, and scaling to ensure that the application runs